Finances and Taxes

 Simply upload your W-9s and we’ll file and mail the 1099s for each contractor.

-When you review the contractor’s W-9, make sure they remember to exempt themselves from withholding taxes; they should be filing taxes on their own.
+When you review the contractor’s W-9, make sure they remember to exempt themselves from tax withholding; as self-employed individuals, they should be filing income taxes on their own every tax year.
 We have an entire post dedicated to how to fill out a W-9, which you may want to share with your contractor.

 PRO TIP: If your freelancer is an international resident or citizen, collect Form W8-BEN instead.